 Nursing at Southampton is ranked joint first in England according to the 2015 Complete University Guide.
 Furthermore, in 2014 99% of our nursing students were in work or further study within six months of graduating.

+Our BN Adult and Child Nursing degree is a dual-field programme that takes four years to complete.
+As a student you will learn everything you need to begin your career in adult nursing, child nursing, or both.
 All our courses are values based, which means that compassion and empathy for the human condition underpins your learning from day one.

 The BN adult and child nursing degree is structured to give you a range of theory and practice modules in both fields.
 This includes all the information you would expect on high standard BN adult nursing degrees and BN child nursing degrees.